 The amplitude of RV variations observed for SIMP0136 is consistent with expectations based on its basic physical properties.
 For a rotating sphere with surface inhomogeneities (e.g., spots), one expects RV jitter on the order of the projected rotational velocity ($v\sin i$) multiplied by the relative photometric variability.
 With percent-level variability and $v\sin i \sim 50$\,km s$^{-1}$ \citep{Vos2017}, the observed RV jitter matches the expected order of magnitude.

 These results underscore an unexplored opportunity in JWST time-series spectroscopy of brown dwarfs.
 The high precision of molecular-band flux variability measurements---informing cloud structures at different altitudes---can be complemented by RV-based constraints on longitudinal and latitudinal features.
-While phase-resolved light curves constrain longitudinal structures, RV amplitudes are particularly sensitive to low-latitude features, providing strong priors for brightness map reconstructions.
-Although the SOSS data for SIMP\,0136 lacks sufficient SNR to allow subdivision by bandpass, higher-resolution modes such as NIRSpec’s G140H or G235H are of particular interest.
+While phase-resolved lightcurves constrain longitudinal structures, RV amplitudes are particularly sensitive to low-latitude features, providing strong priors for brightness map reconstructions.
+Although the SOSS data for SIMP0136 lacks sufficient SNR to allow subdivision by bandpass, higher-resolution modes such as NIRSpec’s G140H or G235H are of particular interest.
 For a profile limited by instrumental resolution, RV uncertainty scales with the 3/2 power of resolution at a fixed flux level.
-Thus, moving from $R \sim 700$ (SOSS) to $R \sim 2700$ (G140H/G235H) yields a theoretical sevenfold improvement in SNR, enabling subdivision into several tens of spectral segments while retaining km/s-level RV precision.
+Thus, moving from $R \sim 700$ (SOSS) to $R \sim 2700$ (G140H/G235H) yields a theoretical sevenfold improvement in SNR, enabling subdivision into several tens of spectral segments while retaining kilometer-per-second-level RV precision.

-\section{discussion and conclusion}
+\section{Discussion and conclusion}

 In this work, we presented a multifaceted analysis of time-resolved spectroscopy of the planetary mass object SIMP J01365662+093347.
 The data were acquired with JWST NIRISS/SOSS and reduced with SOSSISSE.
-As expected from JWST's stability, and amply demonstrated with transit work, the data is far beyond what could be obtained through ground-based observations of BDs.
-This level of detail opens a new window into BD atmospheric dynamics.
+As expected from JWST's stability, and amply demonstrated with transit work, the data are far beyond what could be obtained through ground-based observations of brown dwarfs.
+This level of detail opens a new window into brown dwarf atmospheric dynamics.